semgrep/semgrep-docs/docs/kb/semgrep-ci/github-reusable-workflows-semgrep.md

 ## Motivation

 An organization can have hundreds or thousands of repositories.
-Reusable workflows can simplify the `.github/workflows/semgrep.yml` file in each of your repositories by allowing you to define the workflow once and then reference it more simply in other workflows.
+Reusable workflows can simplify the `.github/workflows/semgrep.yml` file in each of your repositories by allowing you to define the workflow once and then reference it in other workflows.
 This [prevents duplication](https://docs.github.com/en/actions/using-workflows/reusing-workflows#overview) and provides a single centralized Semgrep configuration.

 Reusable workflows can be triggered by several types of events, such as a push, pull request, or schedule.
 Required workflows or checks for branch protection rulesets can only be triggered by pull request events.